loacast/loacast.github.io/content/posts/workshop-considerations.md

 There were a few final takeaways for the future:

+- Especially with hands-on, practical workshops, don't be afraid to let the room fall silent.
+This likely means that the participants are getting involved in working on the exercise and experiencing the sort of time-vacuum state that I get into when coding.
 - I hadn't tested my cloud environment out to a sufficient size of class, and ran into some allocation limits.
 Fortunately I was able to spin up a final instance in another region manually.
 I will need to revisit my cloud environment for future sessions.
 - I had missed the notification that I would be able to get a list of my participants ahead of time, and I didn't obtain the schedule for the various breaks through the day, which left us a bit reactive.
 - Planning a backup network solution for the participants isn't a bad idea, incase a network switch blows up in the future.